Cray-HPE/canu/readme.md

 - Added support for CMN (Customer Management Network) on Aruba and Dellanox.
 - Added mgmt plane ACL on Aruba Switches
 - Added Metallb networks to ACLs
+- Removed the hardcoded VLAN variables, these are now being pulled in from SLS.

 ## [unreleased]